 Deprive Pests of Potential Habitats

 Pests thrive in a disordered environment where dirt accumulates, or where they are left potentially undisturbed and can hide from human eyes.
 Clothes on the floor can be home for mites and bed bugs.
 Old garbage and garden waste can be a prime habitat for insects and rats.

 Keep a tidy environment and regularly clean surfaces to deprive pests of attractive places to call home.

 Obviously your pooch or cat can be a carrier for pests as well as creating an environment more conducive to pests flourishing.
 Look after your pet’s hygiene, giving them regular washes, and be sure to pick up after them diligently.
 Put away their food at night as well as you would with your own – so as not to attract pests.

-The best way you can prevent pest infestations is to take preventative measures. to find out how you can best protect your home against pests this winter.
-And remember to keep up to date with the latest pest control news !
+The best way you can prevent pest infestations is to take preventative measures.
+Contact us today to find out how you can best protect your home against pests this winter.
+And remember to keep up to date with the latest pest control news on our blog!